tlrobinson/nosh/README.md

 ## nosh: an experimental shell based on Node.js

-`nosh` is basically a normal Node.js REPL, except any function not already defined in the REPL context can be used to run an executable that's on your PATH:
+`nosh` is essentially a normal Node.js REPL, except any function not already defined in the REPL context can be used to run an executable from your PATH:

     > ls()
     README.md